 At 20, I’d decided that I was going to finally write a novel and submit it.
 Don’t get me wrong, I’d written dozens of novels by that point and I do mean dozens.
 But I was an editor so I knew they reeked.
 I spent what little free time I had writing the draft.
 During Christmas break, between my jobs, I diligently typed those pages on a typewriter that I’d borrowed from my older brother’s roommate.

 I will never forget when my brother, who as a teenager with a driver’s license, had spent his entire summer teaching a six year old how to read, came to get the typewriter.
 “I know it’s going to be a winner, baby.
 I can’t wait to see it in print.”

-My brother who will always be my hero.
-My best friend Kim who gave me a copy of Kathleen Woodiwiss’s The Flame and the Flower when we were thirteen.
+My older brother who will always be my hero.
+My best friend Kim Burnett who gave me a copy of Kathleen Woodiwiss’s The Flame and the Flower when we were thirteen.
 A book that gave me hope and showed me that a bad past didn’t have to define the rest of my life.
 God bless romance and Kathleen Woodiwiss.
-I shudder to think where I’d have ended up had Kim not introduced me to a genre that finally empowered me.
-That showed me I didn’t have to be a victim and that I could defy all odds.
-That even I could be loved by someone who would cherish me for who I was.
-Happy endings are possible even for those of us who don’t really believe in them.
+I shudder to think where I’d have ended up had Kim not introduced me to a genre and a beautiful writer that finally empowered me.
+And a gracious lady I was lucky enough to meet before she died.
+That one book showed me I didn’t have to be a victim and that I could defy all odds.
+If I worked hard enough and believed in myself.

-When I was moving in with him, he found my old notebooks with the manuscripts I’d written for years.
+While I was moving in with my boyfriend who I would eventually marry, he found my old notebooks with all those dog-eared manuscripts I’d written for years.
 He looked up at me and said, “I remember before we broke up that you were always writing something and plotting a new book or story.
 Why don’t you do that anymore?”